Zwennsch/schaumburg-votes/README.md

 ## User instructions:

 - initialize the database first from command-line in root folder using: flask --app voting init-db

-- fill table 'user' inside voting.sql db in instance folder:
+- load data into database anc courses:
   Keep in mind that when in production the instance folder is located in 'venv/var/voting-instance' instead of the regular instance folder of a flask app.

   1. store a file students.csv in the instance folder.
      This will only be for temporarily use, you can delete this file after the data is stored in the database voting.sql in the instance folder the file contains 4 columns:
      Klasse, Nachname, Vorname, LogIn

+  2. create a courses.csv in the instance folder.
+     It should contain 6 columns:
+     classes, name, max_participants, teacher, description, img_name
+     e.g.
+     "8,9,10",football,18,Smith,"Playing football on our local court in school",football.jpg.
+     For each course you can place an image in the static folder.
+     If you don't provide one, a default image will be shown later

-  2. from command-line in root folder use:
+  3. from command-line in root folder use:
      flask --app voting init-data

      - this leads to two things: